 Edits made with Color Editor are for printing with the Fiery server only.
-They do not affect the profile is used in another context.
+They do not affect the profile if the profile is used in another context.

 - 1 In Device Center, click the Resources tab, and then click Profiles.

 - 2 Select a profile and click Edit.

 - 3 Select Color Editor.